JeremyRTapawan/Skittle-Sorter/README.md

 # Skittle-Sorter

-This is the code made with Arduino and C# for my skittle sorter
+This is the code made with Arduino and C# for my skittle sorter.